gavrilaalexandru/agentic-research-writer/README.md

 This project demonstrates an intelligent multi-agent architecture where:
 - A **Coordinator Agent** orchestrates the workflow
-- A **Research Agent** searches the web for current information
+- A **Research Agent** searches the web for current information and reads documents from a local file system.
 - A **Writer Agent** creates professional emails, newsletters, and documents

-The agents collaborate seamlessly to transform user requests into well-researched, professionally written content.
+The agents collaborate seamlessly to transform user requests into well-researched, professionally written content, drawing from both online and local sources.

 ## Architecture